 For CNA Commercial workers' compensation, since many years will pass from the time the business is written until all claim payments have been made, claim cost inflation on claim payments is the most significant factor affecting workers' compensation reserve estimates.
 Workers' compensation claim cost inflation is driven by the cost of medical care, the cost of wage replacement, expected claimant lifetimes, judicial decisions, legislative changes and other factors.
 If estimated workers' compensation claim cost inflation increases by 100 basis points for the entire period over which claim payments will be made, CNA estimates that its net reserves would increase by approximately \$450 million.
-If estimated workers' compensation claim cost inflation decreases by 100 basis points for the entire period over which claim payments will be made, CNA estimates that its net reserves would decrease by approximately \$400 million.
+If estimated workers' compensation claim payments will be made, CNA estimates that its net reserves would decrease by approximately \$400 million.
+Solve the entire period over which claim payments will be made, CNA estimates that its net reserves would decrease by approximately \$400 million. million.
 CNA's net reserves for CNA Commercial workers' compensation were approximately \$5.0 billion at December 31, 2011.